Cherreads

 "How about we find out if you're as easy to handle as they said,"

-Her heart dropped as he came towards her.
-Every inch of her skin screamed to run, but she only managed to crawl until her back hit the stone wall.
+Every inch of her skin screamed to run as he got closer to her, but she only managed to crawl until her back hit the stone wall.

 Guided by instinct, she reached beneath her dress and grasped the small hidden knife.
 The metal was cold and steady in her trembling hand.